AkankshRakesh/Elite8-Digital/README.md

 # Elite8 Digital Portfolio – Akanksh Rakesh

-Welcome to **Elite8 Digital**, a modern, responsive developer portfolio built using **Next.js** and **Tailwind CSS**.
+Welcome to a modern, responsive developer portfolio built using **Next.js** and **Tailwind CSS**.
 This project showcases the work, skills, and experiences of Akanksh Rakesh in an elegant and performance-optimized web application.

 ---